The Universal Peaceful Acceptance (U.P.A.) of a Pope

 “The Church has not the power of defining dogmatically that the religion of the Catholic Church is the only true religion.” — Condemned error (DH 2921).

-A small reminder: the Vatican Council I, in Pastor Aeternus (cap.
-4), defines the infallibility of the Roman pontiff:
+A reminder: the First Vatican Council, in Pastor Aeternus (chapter 4), defines the infallibility of the Roman pontiff:

 “Therefore… we teach and define as a divinely revealed dogma: that the Roman Pontiff, when he speaks ex cathedra, that is, when, in discharge of the office of pastor and doctor of all Christians, by virtue of his supreme Apostolic authority, he defines a doctrine regarding faith or morals to be held by the universal Church, by the divine assistance promised to him in blessed Peter, possesses that infallibility with which the divine Redeemer willed that his Church should be endowed for defining doctrine regarding faith or morals; and that therefore such definitions of the Roman Pontiff are irreformable of themselves, and not from the consent of the Church…”

-Pastor Aeternus (cap.
-2) confirms that the primacy of Peter endures in his successors:
+Pastor Aeternus (chapter 2) confirms that the primacy of Peter endures in his successors:

 “Unde quicumque in hac Cathedra Petro succedit, is secundum Christi ipsius institutionem primatum Petri in universam Ecclesiam obtinet”